warp-contracts/academy/warp-academy-docs/docs/syncer/introduction.md

 If you're keen on delving deeper into the intricacies of Warp Sequencer, you can find more information [*here*.](/docs/sdk/advanced/bundled-interaction).

 In the earlier version of Warp Syncer, the `SortKey` for L2 interactions was determined using the `block_height` metric, fetched directly from the arweave.net gateway.
 Now, the Sequencer sources the block height metric from the internal Postgres database.
-This metric represents the latest block height captured after the primary synchronization module, outlined <a> href="#syncer-workflow-high-level"*here*</a>.
-This updated approach offers enhanced finality guarantees for the synced block.
+This metric represents the latest block height captured after the primary synchronization module, outlined [*here*.](/docs/syncer/introduction#high-level-syncer-workflow) This updated approach offers enhanced finality guarantees for the synced block.
 By eliminating the risk of including forked blocks, it ensures that the Sequencer's L2 transactions will always have a `SortKey` higher than the last fully synced Arweave block.
 This maintains the integrity of the transaction sequence and ensures determinism.

 This method also provides a safety cushion against potential cascading issues, ensuring the Warp stack doesn't succumb to a singular point of failure.
 If the Sequencer were to generate a `SortKey` using the current block height and the Syncer went offline, transactions from the block at the time of the failure might not sync upon restart.
 Consequently, [DRE]( /docs/dre/overview#the-reasoning) execution nodes could miss these transactions, as they would jump to a higher `SortKey` set by the Warp Sequencer.